opengitorg/openmr-git-course/_episodes/03-history.md

 ### Branching in practice

-One of our colleagues wants to contribute to the paper but is not quite sure if it will actually make a publication.
-So it will be safer to create a branch and carry on working on this "experimental" version of the paper in a branch rather than in the master.
+One of our colleagues wants to contribute to the article but is not quite sure if it will actually make a publication.
+So it will be safer to create a branch and carry on working on this "experimental" version of the article in a branch rather than in the master.

 ~~~